Estimated reading time: 3 minutes

 The key distinction between B.O.O. and B.O.T. lies in ownership transfer:

-- In BOT projects, ownership of the asset reverts to the government after the concession expires.
+- In B.O.T projects, ownership of the asset reverts to the government after the concession expires.

 - In B.O.O. projects, the private entity retains ownership indefinitely, making it suitable for long-term industrial and utility investments.